Lola Maja

 Lola Maja (born Omolola Maja; 26 January 1978), also known as Lola Maja-Okojevoh, is a Nigerian make-up artist; her specialties include special effects, eyebrows and eyelashes.
 She is the founder and Chief Executive Officer of "Sacred Beauty" & "The SFX Store".
 She is known for working on major fashion events and films such as The Figurine and October 1, as well as several music videos.
 She has done make-up for celebrities including Genevieve Nnaji and Tiwa Savage.
 She has worked with fashion magazines such as Style Mania and FAB, as well as models like Iman and Tyson Beckford.
 In 2015, she won the "Best Make-up" award at the Africa Magic Viewers Choice Awards for the film "October 1".

 Background and early life

-Maja was born in Lagos, to a father of Yoruba descent and a mother with Itsekiri, Lebanese, Italian, Indian and Scottish ancestry.
+Maja was born in Lagos, to a Yoruba father and a mother with Itsekiri, Italian, Scottish and Lebanese ancestry.
 She is the granddaughter of Nigerian founding father Akinola Maja and his wife Comfort, who was herself the Erelu Kuti of Lagos.
 At the age of 2, Maja and her family moved to the United Kingdom where she was raised.
 She moved back to Nigeria in 2010, after getting married.